This post was most recently updated on May 12, 2022

 A group of bored Domino’s employees uploaded to Youtube a series of videos in which they played with food ingredients they claimed were going into meals ordered by customers.
 The videos went viral, quickly picking up more than one million views, and the employees involved were faced with felony charges.
 Executives hoped the controversy would die down and did little to manage the brand and communicate what steps Domino’s was taking to rectify the matter over Twitter.
 That led followers to question whether Domino’s was doing anything, furthering consumer distrust and a ruined brand reputation.

 Austin tweeted a photo of a receipt from the Cheesecake Factory in Washington, DC, where he had racked up a $143 bill.

-When members of the local media questioned why he was in Washington, and how he was able to pay for the trip, UNC officials declined to comment.
-Their silence spurred an NCAA investigation that uncovered 9 NCAA violations including evidence of improper benefits being provided by agents, academic fraud, and a first ever “failure to monitor social media” charge against the University of North Carolina’s athletic department.
-The controversy led to player suspensions, pink slips for the head coach and associated head coach, a resignation from the athletic director, and a one year ban on postseason play.
+When members of the local media questioned why he was in Washington and how he could pay for the trip, UNC officials declined to comment.
+Their silence spurred an NCAA investigation that uncovered 9 NCAA violations, including evidence of improper benefits being provided by agents, academic fraud, and a first-ever “failure to monitor social media” charge against the University of North Carolina’s athletic department.
+The controversy led to player suspensions, pink slips for the head coach and associated head coach, a resignation from the athletic director, and a one-year ban on postseason play.

 The damage could have been minimized if the organizations had practiced strategic brand reputation management.
 Instead, each organization allowed damaging content about itself to be posted online and did not move quickly enough to control the conversation and minimize the damage.

 As a result, a lack of brand reputation management led the businesses and individuals above to take a hit on their reputation.
 Kenneth Cole’s customers viewed the brand as insensitive; pizza consumers viewed Domino’s as a brand that allowed its employees to violate health codes.
 High school football players viewed UNC’s football brand as a poorly run program.